JeromeA/LispIdeaPlugin/NOTES.md

 So, we're optimizing for the second case: a quick pass is checking for DEFPACKAGEs before the real parsing is happening.

-## Name resolution
+## Name/Package resolution

-The algorithm for name resolution should be:
+The algorithm for name resolution is:
-* If the symbol is specified as PACKAGE:NAME, use findExportedSymbol() in that package.
+* If the symbol is specified without package, resolve it as if it was specified as \*CURRENTPACKAGE\*::S
-* If the symbol is specified as PACKAGE::NAME, use findSymbol() in that package, which may do recursive calls into other packages;
+* If the symbol is specified as P:S, it has to be EXPORTed from P, otherwise it's an error.
-* Otherwise, use intern() on the default package.

-findExportedSymbol() only lookup the set of exported symbols.

-findSymbol():
-* searches the local map (which already contains the shadows).
-* if not found, calls findExportedSymbols() on the uses.
-* if not found, search the importFrom data structure.
+* if P IMPORTs S from Q, intern for Q::S
+* check if any of the USEd package U, find-symbol for U:S.
-* if not found, return nil.
+* otherwise, return P:S.

-intern() calls findSymbol(), and create the symbol if nothing is found.

 ## Unknown package

 When finding a symbol from an unknown package, we could either:
-* Return a null Symbol, and the caller should mark it as invalid.
+* Mark it as invalid.
-* Create a default package and proceed.
-Anyway, it will be marked later as undefined.
-No need to add the burden of checking for null in every single symbol management.

-I am going for the second solution for now.
+* Behave as if it's a simple package (no export, USEs CL).

+The second solution is chosen, as it's very likely to be the correct behavior.

 ## Usage highlighting